opengisch/QField-docs/documentation/how-to/gnss.en.md

 will be reported in three classes, bad (red), ok (yellow) and excellent (green).
 These colors will show up as a dot on top of the GNSS button.

-The thresholds can be defined in the positioning settings.
+The thresholds can be defined in the settings' positioning tab.

-If the *Enable accuracy requirement* setting is activated, you will not be able to collect new measurements with the cursor snapped to the position with an accuracy value which is bad (red).
+If the *Enable accuracy requirement* setting is activated, you will not be able to collect new measurements with the coordinate cursor locked to the current position with an accuracy value which is bad (red).

 ### Antenna height compensation